Bus Pass for 0ver sixties: You can download an application form here

 The no.19 bus serves Rowen / Conwy / Llandudno and Llanrwst / Betws y Coed.
 See http://llewjonesinternational.co.uk/ for the current timetable.

 Llew Jones International, Llanrwst took over the no. 19 bus service in May 2016.
+The pictures above were taken in May 2017, to mark one year since the new start of the new n0.
+19 service.
 Here are some local comments, received by us:

 “We use the no. 19 regularly.
 It stops near our house in Pontwgan and so far we have travelled to Conwy, Gyffin and Llandudno, and intend to go the other direction soon.
 The 23.10 from Conwy means we can get back from the Folk Club in Conwy, without having to drive.
 All in all, it is a brilliant service which we really appreciate”.
 J and C.D.